b-cubed-eu/documentation/src/content/docs/guides/occurrence-cube.md

 1. A cube intended for downstream use MUST be identifiable and findable using a Digital Object Identifier (DOI).
 2. A cube intended for downstream use SHOULD be publicly accessible.
 3. A cube intended for downstream use SHOULD be deposited on infrastructure that can guarantee its long-term archival (e.g. GBIF, EBV Data Portal, Zenodo).
 See [Table 10](#data-storage-infrastructures) for details.
     - GBIF downloads SHOULD be selected by default.
 4. The option SHOULD be offered to make a cube available on the cloud infrastructure where it will be processed.
 See [Table 10](#data-storage-infrastructures) for details.
     - By default, a cloud infrastructure SHOULD NOT be selected.

-{:#data-storage-infrastructures .mt-4 .mb-1}
+<span id="data-storage-infrastructures"></span>
 **Table 10:** Data storage infrastructures.

 Infrastructure | Remarks | Need